BirdsCanada/NatureCounts_IntroTutorial/docs/06-VisualData.md

-# Data Visualisation {#PM6}
+# Data Visualisation {#Visual6}

 You have successfully downloaded and summarised your NatureCounts dataset.
-In this chapter we will demonstrate how to do some basic visulizations with plots and maps.
+In this chapter we will demonstrate how to do some basic visulizations with plots.

 ## Plotting {#PM6.1}